gfelot/DEND-DataWarehouse/README.md

 3. You need also to have a **AWS Redshift cluster** up and running (4 to 8 nodes suggested)

 ### Main Goal
 The compagny Sparkify need to analyses theirs data to better know the way users (free/paid) use theirs services.
 With this data model we will be able to ask question like When?
 Who?
 Where? and What? about the data.
+The task is to build an ETL Pipeline that extract data from a S3, stagging it in Redshift to be able to transform the data into a Star Schema (Dimensional and Fact Tables) to let the Analytics Team to find insights easily.

 ### Data Model
 ![Song ERD](./Song_ERD.png)